nanolith/minunit/README.md

-Minimum Unit Test Framework
+Minimal Unit Test Framework
 ===========================

-The Minimum Unit Test Framework provides a minimum test runner and unit test registration mechanism so that unit tests can be executed against C/C++.
+The Minimal Unit Test Framework provides a minimum test runner and unit test registration mechanism so that unit tests can be executed against C/C++.
 This framework requires that tests be written in C++, but these can easily be used to test C code.